Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Course options and pricing current as of date of publication.

 Wiley CPAexcel provides a thorough course curriculum that touches every topic that may appear on the exam.
-Consisting of 140+ hours of video lectures, 20+ hours of live online classes, some strong study guides, and a mountain of practice material, they provide a healthy dose of coursework.
+Consisting of 140+ hours of video lectures, 20+ hours of live online classes, some strong study guides, and a mountain of practice material, they provide a healthy dose of coursework to help you pass the CPA exam.

 The most noteworthy portion of Wiley’s curriculum is the bundle of practice material you get.
 You get access to: